 If you want to get divorced in Poland, you or your spouse should file a petition for divorce with the regional court (=sąd okręgowy).
-The court fee is PLN 600 and the proof of payment of it should be enclosed with the petition.
+The court fee is PLN 600 and the confirmation of payment should be enclosed with the petition.
 When you file for divorce, you should state whether you demand that the court rules on which spouse is at fault for the breakdown of marriage or you just want your marriage to be terminated without determining who is responsible for it.

-It's important to realise that while you're married (unless you and your spoused decided otherwise) everything you own is the joint property of you and your husband/wife.
+It's important to realise that while you're married (unless you and your spouse decided otherwise) everything you own is the joint property of you and your husband/wife.
 This means that you can't sell e.g. your car without your spouse's consent.
-Once you get divorced, the joint property ceases to exist and and you and your spouse become co-owners of everything you owned together while being married (from then on, you can even sell or donate your half-share in the marital property to whomever you choose, which is impossible during the marriage).
+Once you get divorced, the joint property ceases to exist and you and your spouse become co-owners of everything you owned together while being married (from then on, you can even sell or donate your half-share in the marital property to whomever you choose which is impossible during the marriage).
 Anyway, when you're finally divorced there are two ways to go about the partition of you marital assets.
 First thing that you can do is to go to the notary's office and ask the notary to draw up a document stating who gets what.
-If there's no real estate in the marital property (only movable property, such as household equipment, furniture, cars etc.), you don't even need a notary to split all your assets - it'll be sufficient if you draw up such a document (an agreement) with your spouse, sign it, keep one copy for yourself and that's it (if you don't know how to do it you can always ask a lawyer for help).
+If there is no real estate in the marital property (only movable property, such as household equipment, furniture, cars etc.), you don't even need a notary to split all your assets - you can draw up such a document (an agreement) with your spouse, sign it, keep one copy for yourself and that's it (if you don't know how to do it you can always ask a lawyer for help).
 Obviously such 'amicable' partition of assets is only possible when the ex-spouses cooperate and agree as to what each of them shall keep after the divorce.

 Let's consider a typical situation - your wife/husbad has cheated on you and you think it's the sole reason for the breakdown of your marriage.
 Now you need to give evidence to support your claims.
 In cases where cheating was involved, the innocent spouse often turns to detectives for help.
 Usually a detective will follow a cheating wife/husband for a few days in order to take some photos of them with their lover/new partner (the photos should show them in situations where the romantic relationship is apparent, e.g. while kissing, holding hands, leaving a hotel together etc.).
 Such photos can be presented to the court and the detective will usually testify as a witness explaining what exactly he saw.
 Unfortunately, hiring a detective can be quite expensive and there's no guarantee he/she will be lucky and get the photos you need.